-The statistical section and demographic statistics on pages 64 through 72 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The statistical section on pages 64 through 72 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.